motleyagency/eslint-config-motley/README.md

 ## Installation

-> Note that currently the script will override your `.eslintrc.js` file and override your `precommit` and `lint-staged` scripts in `package.json` if there's one.
+> Note that currently the script will override your `precommit` and `lint-staged` scripts in `package.json` if there's one.

 Run the following command: